Sustainable construction power for tower cranes

 Heavy load requirements + oversized generator = sustainability challenges

-Aggreko’s General Contractor customer is a leader on the road to sustainable construction practices.
+Aggreko’s general contractor customer is a leader on the road to sustainable construction practices.
 For this project, they needed a partner to help them solve the problem of maintaining enough power for a large tower crane while keeping costs and emissions in check.
 Their tower crane needed a generator with enough power to manage transient loads.
-Since the tower crane was only used during a few hours per day, their existing Tier 2 500kW diesel generator spent long periods sitting idle, running underloaded or – even worse – on negative loads.
+Since the tower crane was only used during a few hours per day, their existing tier 2,500 kW diesel generator spent long periods sitting idle, running underloaded or – even worse – on negative loads.
 This generator was impacting project emissions targets and costs of operations were skyrocketing.
 That’s where Aggreko stepped in.

 The Impact